thibthib/mastic/packages/mastic-fetcher/README.md

 ### url
 `String`

 The url of the server serving your polyfills bundles.
-See [the mastic-server readme](https://github.com/thibthib/mastic/blob/master/packages/mastic-server/README.md) for more information.
+See [the mastic-node-server readme](https://github.com/thibthib/mastic/blob/master/packages/mastic-node-server/README.md) for more information.

 ### scripts
 `Array` of `String`

-To be able to polyfill your browser before your app code runs, `mastic-fill` must control the script loading and executing order.
-It means you have to remove the scripts tags from your pages, and provide the urls to `mastic-fill`.
+To be able to polyfill your browser before your app code runs, `mastic-fetcher` must control the script loading and executing order.
+It means you have to remove the scripts tags from your pages, and provide the urls to `mastic-fetcher`.
 It can be done with a global variable or anything you want.

 ```diff
 - <script src="/assets/app.js"></script>